 Above we show that when participants started to touch the gratings in the systole phase, they touched for longer periods (vs. diastole).
 Importantly, in our task the participants were able to freely start, hold, and end their touches.
 This is reflected in the range of times that participants spent touching the stimuli.
-There was considerable variability in how long participants touched the gratings during the task (see Figures 2B and 3C).
+There was considerable variability in how long participants touched the gratings during the task (see Fig. 2B, 3C).
 Some participants held for relatively short periods of time and did not modulate their touching duration with task difficulty.
 In contrast, some participants held for longer periods and increased their touching time with task difficulty.
-In the current analysis, we explore this between-subject variance.
+In the current analysis we explore this between-subject variance.
 Specifically, we examined if such variability changed as a function of task difficulty and whether it related to the duration of touches initiated in each cardiac phase.
 Note that this was not a planned analysis as we did not expect before data collection that the duration of participants' touches would vary to the degree it did.

 To capture this between-subject variance, we calculated for each participant the standard deviation of how long they touched the gratings (i.e., holding time) across all difficulty levels.
 Next, we ran the previous analysis again but with this variable as a between-subject covariate.
-When adjusting the results by this covariate, the main effect of task difficulty in the rmANOVA was still significant (F(2.909, 127.993) = 3.070, p = 0.032, $\eta p^2 = 0.065$), and the effect of cardiac phase and its interaction with task difficulty were not significant (F(1, 44) = 0.923, p = 0.342, $\eta p^2 = 0.021$) and (F(4.089, 179.904) = 0.0896, p = 0.469, $\eta p^2 = 0.020$).
-In addition, there was a significant interaction between task difficulty and touch variability (F(2.909, 127.993) = 41.706, p < 0.0001, $\eta p^2 = 0.487$), a significant interaction between cardiac phase and touch variability (F(1, 44) = 17.728, p = 0.0001, $\eta p^2 = 0.287$), and a significant interaction between task difficulty, cardiac phase, and touch variability (F(4.089, 179.904) = 4.239, p = 0.002, $\eta p^2 = 0.088$).
-In addition, the correlation between participants' correct responses and the variability in the duration of their touches was significant (Pearson's r = 0.387, p = 0.008;
+When adjusting the results by this covariate, the main effect of task difficulty in the rmANOVA was still significant (F(2.909, 127.993) = 3.070, p = 0.032, η_p^2 = 0.065), and the effect of cardiac phase and its interaction with task difficulty were not significant (F(1, 44) = 0.923, p = 0.342, η_p^2 = 0.021) and (F(4.089, 179.904) = 0.0896, p = 0.469, η_p^2 = 0.020).
+In addition, there was a significant interaction between task difficulty and touch variability (F(2.909, 127.993) = 41.706, p < 0.0001, η_p^2 = 0.487), a significant interaction between cardiac phase and touch variability (F(1, 44) = 17.728, p = 0.0001, η_p^2 = 0.287), and a significant interaction between task difficulty (F(4.089, 179.904) = 4.239, p = 0.002, η_p^2 = 0.088).
+In addition, the correlation between participants' correct responses and the variability in the duration of their touches was significant (Pearson's r = 0.387, p = 0.008; Supplementary file 1G) indicating that participants who varied the duration of their stationary holds in the experiment were also those with greater tactile discrimination performance.